Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 6. partition data (e.g. into coding and non-coding, different genes etc)
 7. produce Bayesian skyline plots

-This is just the base prograe BEAST.
+This is just the base program BEAST.
 Additional modules allow you to:

-1. BEAST: allows estimation of species trees using multilocus data
+1. estimation of species trees using multilocus data (starBEAST/*BEAST)
 2. Perform phylogeographic analysis
 3. Use SNP and AFLP data
 4. Use fossil sample data